Jacob-Griffin/TelephonePictionaryStencilVue/README.md

         /tp-app   (vue + vite)
     /packages
         /byfo-components (stencil.js)
+        /byfo-native (raw js webcomponents)
 ```

 All other folders are boilerplate and project setup for the turborepo

 ## Current State

 The app is pretty close to what I would consider "Minimum shippable" but still has glaring issues to take care of.
-Demo/Test builds are available at https://byfo.jacob-g.dev
+Demo/Test builds are available at https://beta.byfo.jacob-g.dev